JeeWeetje/iot-workshop/Azure.md

+# The Things Network & Azure IoT in unison
-# Handling The Things Network telemetry in Azure
+## Handling The Things Network telemetry in Azure

 This is an example of how uplink messages from The Things Network can be handled in Azure.
 In this workshop we will pass telemetry of your device to Azure Functions.